The Impact of Eating Disorders on Body Image

 Even if these similarities pose problems in recognizing the condition, they do not suggest that anorexia is a form of BDD.
 Similarities only show that sometimes the two are co-occurring conditions tied by the presence of a negative body image.
 It may be assumed that, in these cases, BDD is a component or a consequence of anorexia, as shown below.

 A negative body image is a key feature and a symptom of many eating disorders.
 Unfortunately, it is only augmented by such conditions, so it can be considered a consequence of these diseases.
-The patients enter a vicious circle in which a distorted body image leads to desperate attempts to change their appearance which—since this is a task impossible to accomplish—induce even more feelings of self-loathing and make them even more susceptible to view their body in a negative way.
+The patients enter a vicious circle in which a distorted body image leads to desperate attempts to change their appearance which may induce even more feelings of self-loathing and make them even more susceptible to view their body in a negative way.

 It is important to notice that malnutrition contributes to an ever-developing negative body image.
 Excessive dieting has a direct effect on the brain and, consequently, the way a person sees herself.
 Therefore, the impact of eating disorders on body image is a powerful link that the patient must break by using professional help.